louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get a Louisiana Divorce Decree Online?

 Divorce Decree records are not available online in Louisiana.
-All requests for one must go to the Clerk of Court, either in person or in writing.
+Requests for these documents may be directed to the Clerk of Court in person or writing.
 Information about the administrative process of getting one is obtainable through email or facsimile inquiry.

 disclaimer